jokull/awesome-reykjavik/docs/index.md

 3. :material-bank: **Get a bank account** → [Bank account](guides/bank-account.md).
 Visit a branch to open a bank account and set up your [electronic certificate](guides/audkenni.md).

-Potentially you could try to activate the electronic certificate on your visit to the telco branch.
+You can activate the electronic certificate on your visit to the telco branch and skip the bank visit if you like, opting instead to sign up via one of the bank apps.

 There are of course other ways to go about it, but this is probably the quickest way to onboard.